-One of the most difficult decisions to make when putting your home on the market is agreeing the price.
-It plays a key role in dictating the success of your sale.
+One of the most difficult decisions to make when putting your home on the market is setting the right price for securing a sale.

 If you price up, you could hit the jackpot.
-But be prepared for your property to sit on the market for a while and for it to sell at a lower price (or fail to sell at all).
+But be prepared for your property to sit on the market for a while and for it to sell at a lower price (or, worst case scenario, fail to sell at all).

 Where do you start?

 Kickstart the process by doing your own research to see what is happening in your local housing market.
 Note what comparable homes in your area have recently sold for – and what price they are on the market for now.
 And dig around to find out what the bigger picture is.

 We have a range of free tools to help you become a local property expert, from SmartMaps tools that let you draw out a map of the area you're interested in, to our Travel time search that lets you search for properties within a certain distance of the office, the kids' schools or your favourite places to have fun.